jim245/cs386team1/Deliverables/UpdatedInception.md

 #### Hypotheses that were validated
 - Simplicity and ease of gameplay are crucial for non-gamers.
-- Non-gamers may prefer straightforward storylines over complex narratives.
+- Non-gamers may prefer straightforward storylines to complex narratives.
 - Openness to trying games if they offer a simple and enjoyable experience.

 #### Assessment: Must have / Nice to have / Don’t care